daniestevez/reu-2023/README.md

   an "observation" with an RTL-SDR scanning different frequencies and producing IQ and waterfall data.

+* Session 4. `doppler`.
+Shows how to do a simulation of a signal having constant Doppler drift using a sawtooth Signal Source, how to do Doppler simulations with the Doppler Correction block and data from Astropy or HORIZONS, and how to measure frequency very accurately by using a PLL to measure phase.

 ## Previous years

 This is the list of materials used in previous years: